woodfrog/heat/README.md

 ## Inference, evaluation, and visualization

+We provide the instructions to run the inference, quantitative evaluation, and qualitative visualization in this section.

+### Inference

 In ```infer.py```, set up the checkpoint path and the corresponding image resolution, then run:

 ```